 [DBL] causes the printer to double space after each line of print.

-[NO] causes the printer to suppress spacing after each line of print.
+[NO] causes the printer to suppress spacing after each line of print accordance with the rules applicable to the evaluation of subscripts (see page 3-3, evaluation of subscripts).